 The City of Ashland does not currently contain hubs for intra-modal and inter-modal connections.
 The nearest transit center is located in Medford, Oregon, which is approximately 15 miles northwest of Ashland.
 While rail freight passes through Ashland on the Central Oregon and Pacific Railroad there are no major transfer hubs for rail to truck freight movements nor are there such transfer or intra-modal connections between air and truck freight.
+However; the city has plans for future inter-modal connections in the Croman Mill District (CMD) Plan.
+The CMD identifies a location for a Freight Rail Spur Easement (pg.
+90 of the Site Design and Use Standards).
+This area includes a reserve strip to be designated for loading and unloading (rail to truck).
+In addition, the commuter rail platform identified in the CMD would potentially create opportunities for coordination between transit and rail.

-Section 4 Future Demand, Land Use, and Funding
+Section 5 Future Demand, Land Use, and Funding